li-xie/CommSelection/2019-11-15/README.md

-Codes for community selection with spiked H using pipetting as the method.
+Codes for community selection with spiked H using pipetting as the reproduction method.